edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 ### RemoteModuleService and RemoteModuleEvent

+explain that you could augment the data on the events to include more helpful stuff like source and target elements, anything that you feel would help provide a better debug experience.
+The only "extra" field we added was id to be able to filter events for specific components.
+The id should be unique.

 ### RemoteModuleDirective

+explain the directive:
+- this is a simple yet flexible version, you could customize it as you see fit note that the directive on the component-directive is made specifically to load angular components and even allow for passing the component input/outputs via the directive.
+This one you would use the loadRemoteModuleCallback to set them
+- The callback is the only way to have a directive that works well no matter how you export the remote, as a web component/ng component/module.
+However the callback is not really necessary if using the events from the remote module service because we could subscribe to the loaded event and filter by the id we want.

 Still wondering if this callback should exist.
 The callback provides a quick way to access the loaded webpack module in case you need to do further operations with it.